Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 Coffee Van

-If you are having your official photos at a different venue to your reception, why don't you organise a coffee van so everyone can warm up on coffees and hot chocolates?
+If you are having your official photos taken at a venue different from your reception, why don't you organise a coffee van so everyone can warm up on coffee and hot chocolates?
 One couple also had a clever friend bring homemade gourmet sweet treats for everyone.
-He served them with a smile and helped coordinate the hot drinks too.
+He also served them with a smile and helped coordinate the hot drinks.
 Everyone loved this touch of thoughtfulness, and it helped everybody to embrace the elements.

 Enough already!
 What about all the many beautiful pluses of a rainy day?